cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 ---
 layout: post
 title: My Ultimate Terminal Customizations for macOS
-subtitle: A configurations guide
+subtitle: A guide
 tags: tools
-description: Some people say that developers live in the terminal.
+description: There is a common belief that top-class software developers can do their job without ever abandoning the terminal.
+This blog post is a how-to guide for you (and my future self) to configure the terminal in a way so that we will enjoy every command typed on it.
 keywords:
   - customize command line,
   - beautiful terminal,
   - Oh-my-zsh,
-  - Beautiful prompt,
+  - Beautiful prompt
 image: ../img/posts/2022/cheers_ascii_cover.jpg
 share-img: ../img/posts/2022/cheers_ascii_cover.jpg
 show-avatar: false